-There are several types of Trusts you can utilize in an Estate Plan.
-And trust us, there is a difference between the different types.
-Trusts are an effective Estate Planning tool for a variety of clients, depending on the Estate Planning goals you are trying to meet.
-It is helpful to understand the basics surrounding the three most common types of trusts:
+When estate planning, trusts are an important element to consider.
+But there are several types of trusts you can utilize in an estate plan.
+And trust us, there are differences between those types.
+Trusts are an effective estate planning tool for a variety of clients, depending on your estate planning goals and objectives.
+We’re here to help you understand the basics surrounding the three most common types of trusts for estate planning.

-A Testamentary Trust is a Trust that is outlined within your Will (the “testament” that you make in your Will).
-When you die, your personal representative of your estate will establish the Trust based on the guidelines you set out in your Will.
-Then the Trust is funded with the assets that you have specified in your Estate Plan.
-This type of Trust must go through the probate process in order to be set up.
-The Trust “springs” into action upon the triggering event — your death.
-Up until the time of your death, this type of Trust is revocable and modifiable so long as you are competent (and alive).
-This type of Trust is common for parents who are wanting to set out parameters for how estate assets, life insurance and other assets will be used for the benefit of their minor children in the event of their early death.
+A testamentary trust is a trust that is outlined within your will (the “testament” that you make in your will).
+When you die, your estate’s personal representative will establish the trust based on the guidelines you set out in your will.
+Then the trust is funded with the assets that you have specified in your estate plan.
+This type of trust must go through the probate process in order to be set up.
+The trust springs into action upon the triggering event — your death.
+Up until the time of your death, this type of trust is revocable and modifiable so long as you are competent (and alive).
+This type of trust is common for parents who want to set out parameters for how estate assets, life insurance and other assets will be used for the benefit of their minor children in the event of their early death.

-An Irrevocable Trust, like its name implies, is a Trust that once set up, cannot be changed or revoked.
-While there are limited exceptions to this rule, such as court intervention, the idea is that the Trust maintains its terms as set out by you as the grantor permanently.
-There are different types of Irrevocable Trusts, depending on the unique set of facts or purpose behind the Trust’s establishment.
-This type of Trust has its own tax identification number and is subject to administrative costs upon establishment, such as yearly tax returns, maintenance fees, etc. Often Irrevocable Trusts are used to transfer assets out of an estate prior to death, set up a Trust for someone with special needs, or to plan for future estate taxes utilizing life insurance.
+An irrevocable trust, like its name implies, is a trust that cannot be changed or revoked once set up.
+While there are limited exceptions to this rule, such as court intervention, the idea is that the trust permanently maintains its terms as set out by the grantor.
+There are different types of irrevocable trusts, depending on the unique set of facts or purpose behind the trust’s establishment.
+This type of trust has its own tax identification number and is subject to administrative costs upon establishment, such as yearly tax returns, maintenance fees, etc. Often irrevocable trusts are used to transfer assets out of an estate prior to death, set up a trust for someone with special needs or plan for future estate taxes utilizing life insurance.

-You should talk with an experienced Estate Planning attorney to help you determine which Trust is right for you.
-Using a Trust in your Estate Plan can help protect your assets and avoid taxes.
+You should talk with an experienced trust and estate planning attorney to help you determine which trust is right for you.
+Using a trust in your estate plan can help protect your assets and avoid taxes.